‘Bridging Local Female Skill Gaps Panacea to Nigerian Economy Development’

 Oluchi Chibuzor

-As the country continues to seek measures to boost its economy, experts have stressed the need to bridge the gap that exists between local female entrepreneurs and the global market, which is a panacea to national development.
+As the country continues to seek measures to boost its economy, experts have stressed the need to bridge the gap that exists between local female entrepreneurs and the global market as a panacea to national development.

-Speaking at the graduation ceremony in Lagos recently, the lead facilitator and coach Dr. Yvonne Ofodile alongside few of the faculty present encouraged all the graduating students to see themselves as the solution to Nigeria’s economic problems.
+Speaking at the graduation ceremony in Lagos, the lead facilitator and coach Dr. Yvonne Ofodile alongside few of the faculty present encouraged all the graduating students to see themselves as the solution to Nigeria’s economic problems.

-She said, “We urge you all to go out and be worthy examples of the 360 Woman Africa Brand, their country and the world at large following the best industry practices and ethical standards available.”
+“We urge you all to go out and be worthy examples of the 360 Woman Africa Brand, their country and the world at large following the best industry practices and ethical standards available, “she said.

 She also stated that entrepreneurship even though it can be very daunting, said, “if they don’t lose their passion, energy, determination, resilient spirit, dedication to work, excellent spirit you will be rewarded in the long haul etc.